avto-dev/stacked-dumper-laravel/README.md

 ### RoadRunner use-case

-For example, if you trying to `dump('test');` in controller, you will see something like that:
+For example, if you will try to `dump('test');` in controller, you will see something like that:

 ```text
 worker error: invalid data found in the buffer (possible echo)